111495zjy/Diff-EvINR/README.md

 python txt_npy.py # you need to modify its content about the dataset path
  ```
 You can also use this link for the dataset:https://drive.google.com/drive/folders/1BQCoPXlr65XpYwAW7i2SpcnFNi9Od2ij?usp=drive_link.
 Make sure the datasets are included in the file Diff-EvINR.
-Please Create new file results2 results3 results4 for output results.
+Please Create new file results2，results3 and results4 for output results.
 Then, run the model:
  ```bash
 %cd /content/Diff-EvINR